NativeScript/docs-v7/ui/action-bar.md

 ## IOS Specifics

-The default text of the button is the title of the previous page, you can change it by setting the `text` property as shown in the above example.
+The default text of the button is the title of the previous page, you can change it by setting the `text` property as shown in the example above.

 In iOS, the back button is used explicitly for navigation.
 It navigates to the previous page and you cannot handle the `tap` event to override this behavior.